seancorfield/dot-clojure/README.md

 * Optionally, starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run).
 * If both Portal and `org.clojure/tools.logging` are on the classpath, it patch `tools.logging` to also `tap>` every log message in a format that Portal understands and can display (usually with the ability to go to the file/line listed in the log entry); call `(dev/toggle-logging!)` to turn this `tap>`'ing on and off.
 * If Portal 0.33.0 or later is on the classpath, use the Portal middleware with nREPL (if CIDER or nREPL are on the classpath).
+If using Portal 0.40.0 or later, this also adds the [Portal Notebook middleware](https://cljdoc.org/d/djblue/portal/0.40.0/doc/editors/vs-code/clojure-notebooks#portalnreplwrap-notebook).
 * Starts [Figwheel Main](https://github.com/bhauman/figwheel-main), if present on the classpath, else
 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath, else
 * Starts a CIDER-enhanced [nREPL Server](https://nrepl.org/), if `cider-nrepl` is present on the classpath, else